-- This button will be greyed out if the script is in any location other than Application Resources and is read only. - For more information on these locations, refer to Script list on page 1106.
+This button will be greyed out if the script is in any location other than Application Resources and is read only.

 Save

 Saves the modifications you made to the script.

 This button replaces the Make Editable button after you have used the Make Editable button to copy the script to a location from which you can edit it.